assimp/assimp-docs/source/about/intoduction.rst

 See the @link importer_notes Importer Notes Page @endlink for information, what a specific importer can do and what not.
-Note that although this paper claims to be the official documentation, `README.md <https://github.com/assimp/assimp/blob/master/Readme.md>`_
-<br>is usually the most up-to-date list of file formats supported by the library. <br>
+Note that although this paper claims to be the official documentation, `README.md <https://github.com/assimp/assimp/blob/master/Readme.md>`_ is usually the most up-to-date list of file formats supported by the library. <br>

 Assimp is independent of the Operating System by nature, providing a C++ interface for easy integration with game engines and a C interface to allow bindings to other programming languages.
 At the moment the library runs